Skip to main content

 How Much Do Summer Programs Impact Your College Chances?

-The four tiers of extracurricular activities are a good way to understand how colleges value activities outside of the classroom, like summer programs.
+The four tiers of extracurricular activities are a good way to understand how colleges value activities outside the classroom, like summer programs.
 The most impressive, prestigious, rare, and influential activities are placed in the top two tiers.
 A good example of a top-tier journalism summer program is the super-selective Annenberg Youth Academy program at USC.

 Lower-tier extracurricular activities don’t hold the same sway with admissions offices, but they are often still valuable.
 Less-selective and esteemed programs still show off your interests to potential colleges while highlighting your desire to pursue your passions.
 Many field-specific activities also help build the skills you need to ace everything from the essays to interviews you’ll encounter in the college application process.